reis-victor/linux_scripts/README.md

 ### Extension Changer

-   A simple extension renamer script thant changes the old extension to a new one in a given directory
+   A simple extension renamer script that changes the old extension to a new one in a given directory

 ### Void Linux post-install